A Mean Field Game of Optimal Portfolio Liquidation: The mean-field game

 We assume throughout that the cost coefficients are bounded and that the dependence of an individual player's cost function on the average action is weak enough.
-The weak interaction condition is consistent with the game theory literature on mean-field type games where some form of moderate dependence condition is usually required to prove the existence of Nash equilibria; see, e.g., \cite{H-2005} and references therein.
-It is also consistent with the monotonicity condition for FBSDE systems originally proposed by \cite{hu:95,PW-1999} and slightly weaker than the generalizations to mean-field type FBSDEs established in \cite{BensoussanYamZhang15, CD-2013}.
+The weak interaction condition is consistent with the game theory literature on mean-field type games where some form of moderate dependence condition is usually required to prove the existence and uniqueness of Nash equilibria; see \cite{H-2005} and references therein.
+The condition is also consistent with the monotonicity condition for FBSDE systems originally proposed by \cite{hu:95,PW-1999} and the generalization to mean-field type FBSDEs established in \cite{BensoussanYamZhang15}.
 Specifically, we assume that the following condition is satisfied.